 This type of cancer is very common.
-An estimated 160,000 men will be diagnosed with it this year, and about 27,000 will die from it.
+An estimated 174,000 men will be diagnosed with it this year, and about 31,000 will die from it.
 Still, for most men, it often causes no problems or is easily treated.
-A biopsy can be an important part of diagnosis and treatment.
+A diagnosis of prostate cancer cannot be made without a biopsy.

 What Does My Prostate Do?